 Stay safe: You can use it during conflicts or difficult times, such as the COVID-19 pandemic.

 Knowing how to write an email properly makes a total difference in receiving or not an answer.
-By using the right phrases, you make sure that you won’t offend or cause a wrong impression on the recipient.
+Using the right phrases makes sure that you won’t offend or cause a wrong impression on the recipient.

 When writing a business email, you need to know before in which context your recipient is.
 Do you need to be formal or informal?
 In the end, you must respectful in our words to avoid miscommunication.
 Now it’s time to apply these email phrases, open your inbox, and start giving your best at replying to your emails.

 Drag turns Gmail into your Team’s Workspace – One single place to support customers, manage tasks and close deals, from the place teams love: Gmail.
 We are a Techstars-backed Company, trusted by 30,000 users around the World.